 If you want another tourist site to visit, head straight east from Yujiapu over to Dongjiang Port a couple miles away, which you’ll discover no longer exists.
 It disappeared in the massive chemical explosion the previous August, resulting in an undisclosed number of fatalities (unless you trust the suspect official figure of 173).
 The proximity of these two centerpieces in Binhai New Area, the rapidly built-up CBD of Yujiapu and the instantly dismantled port, would seem to provide an occasion for the journalist to note certain ironic parallels, or similar causal factors, but nothing is suggested.
-Meanwhile, another page of this issue has a brief mention of the Binhai explosion, referring to the repairing and reselling of the destroyed cars on the black market—though again it’s advice for shoppers by way of warning.
+Meanwhile, there’s a brief mention of the Binhai explosion later in the issue, regarding the repairing and reselling of the destroyed cars on the black market—though again it’s advice for shoppers by way of warning.

 Returning to Ash and Pellman’s While We’re Here, the most striking feature is how closely it adheres to the slavish self-censorship of the expat mags, even though it’s quite unnecessary.
 Books, as we’ve noted, operate under looser constraints, since their audience is smaller.
 The injunction is figurative, not literal.
 You don’t have to self-censor to the same degree magazine editors do; you just need to keep some of the broader guidelines in mind and write as if a certain sensitivity is called for.
 You can write about sex or disasters or problems in China; just do so with objectivity and delicacy.
 After all, writers have an obligation to challenge and provoke readers, without needing to resort to shock effects for their own sake, or at least they used to.
 The authors in this collection, however, write as if their intended audience was the Chinese Government’s Propaganda Department.